shubhiupa19/VibeCheck/README.md

 Creating meaningful relationships, especially in a big city like New York, where one can have interactions with several people each day, is difficult.
 It's hard to remember specific nuances about each friend, and how each hangout made you feel.
 That's where VibeCheck comes in!

 VibeCheck is a web app that will allow users to record interactions with friends, reflect on hangouts, and track important details to assess their relationships.
 They will be able to sign up and login to view all of their friends or create new ones.
 For every friend they have, they will be able to add a hangout, new detail they learned about their friend, and record how the interaction made them feel.
+They will also be able to view past interactions with the friend.

 VibeCheck will facilitate the process of making intentional connections by helping users stay mindful of their relationships and the people they choose to spend time with.